-Normal (city water): supplies fresh water to all fixtures in the RV from a pressurized water source attached to the fresh water connection inlet on the utility center panel.
+NORMAL (city water): Supplies fresh water to all fixtures in the RV from a pressurized water source attached to the fresh water connection inlet on the utility center panel.

-- 1. The utility center tank fill / city water valve should be set to CITY WATER position (pointing down). - 2.
-Water heater bypass valves should be set to the NORMAL position.
-Valve A&B handles point in line with the supply lines.
-Valve C handle turned across the bypass tube (Fig. 1 shows all 3 valves turned OFF).

-- 3. There are two valves at the water pump location.
-The water tank shutoff valve should be in the OFF position (Fig 2).
-Siphon valve should be in the OFF position (points away from clear hose).
+- 1. The utility center tank fill / city water valve should be set to CITY WATER position (pointing down). - Water heater bypass valves should be set to the NORMAL position.
+Refer to appropriate water heater bypass diagram for your model. - 3.
+There are two valves at the water pump location.
+The water tank shutoff valve (D) should be in the OFF position (Fig 2).
+Siphon valve (E)) should be in the OFF position (points away from clear hose).
 Fig 2 shows the siphon valve in the ON position.
-(Siphon valve is connected to the clear plastic hose) - 4.
-The pump is not used with a pressurized water source so no water will be drawn from the fresh water tank. - When the pressurized water source is turned on going to the utility center, water will be distributed to all the fixtures in the RV.
+(Siphon valve is connected to the clear plastic hose). - 4.
+The pump is not used with a pressurized water source so no water will be drawn from the fresh water tank. - 5.
+When the pressurized water source is turned on going to the utility center, water will be distributed to all the fixtures in the RV.
 Do not leave the pressurized water source connected if leaving the RV for any length of time.